There have been doughnuts in the air lately. I’ve seen them popping up on some of my favorite blogs. It’s contagious. I’m afraid I’ve caught the bug 😉

 2 tbsp cocoa powder (or 2 tbsp coconut flour for vanilla doughnuts)

-Add 1/2 tsp of oil (I use coconut oil, liquified) to each doughnut well.
+- Grease each of your pan’s doughnut wells with oil (I use coconut oil).
 My doughnut pan holds six regular sized doughnuts, and it is non-stick.
 You really need the oil for these doughnuts even with the non-stick pan.
-Rub the oil all around each well.
+Note: I don’t advocate non-stick cookware for everyday cooking, but I’m not aware of a clearly healthier alternative for donut baking pans.

 We topped ours with melted coconut cream concentrate (also sold as coconut butter or coconut manna).
 I made the frosting just like the Lemon Glaze by The Urban Poser, minus the lemon juice.
 I also sprinkled toasted shredded coconut on top.
 Yum.